sumithemmadi/EasyOpenboxWM/README.md

 Installing Openbox

-On Debian/Ubuntu based distros, use the following command:
+On Arch based distros, use the following command:

 <!--
 ```bash